Are you looking for things to do in Killarney, Ireland while you are visiting for the first time?

-Killarney is located at the northern end of the Ring Of Kerry so it is the perfect place to stay if you are hoping to drive the Ring Of Kerry/Wild Atlantic Way or explore the surrounding area.
+Killarney is located at the northern end of the Ring Of Kerry.
+It is the perfect place to stay if you are hoping to explore the Ring Of Kerry/Wild Atlantic Way and the surrounding area.

 There are so many things to do in Killarney that you will have to narrow it down to a few of the best choices for your first trip!
 Whatever interests you, you will be able to find while you are in Killarney.